technix/atrament-core/HOWTO.md

 ```
 Add event handler.
 Currently, the following events are available:
 * `loadStory`: called when ink.json story file is loaded.
 Handler function should return a Promise which returns file content at resolve.
 * `saveGame`: called when game state is saved.
-Handler function receives object `{id: 'save id', data: saveDataObj}` and should return Promise which resolves when game is saved.
+Handler function receives object `{id: 'save id', data: saveDataObj}` and should return a Promise which resolves when game is saved.
 * `loadGame`: called when game state is loaded.
 Handler function should return a Promise which returns saved data as string.
 * `error`: called when error happens.